 Health Savings Account (HSA)

-This is pretax money you set aside to pay for qualified medical expenses tax-free.
+This is pretax money you set aside to pay for qualified medical expenses.
 You and your employer may contribute.

 HSA funds roll over if you don’t spend them by the end of the year.